Ascend/pytorch/docs/en/ascend_pytorch_profiler/ascend_pytorch_profiler_user_guide.md

 - Directory structure when calling the tensorboard_trace_handler function:

-  >[!NOTE] Note
+  > [!NOTE]
   >
   >- The performance data files output by the PyTorch framework in this scenario are largely consistent.
 The data from both frameworks are introduced together below, with individual differences noted in comments.
   >- Users do not need to open the following data files for viewing.
-You can use the [MindStudio Insight](https://gitcode.com/Ascend/msinsight/blob/master/docs/en/user_guide/overview.md) tool to view and analyze performance data.
+You can use the [MindStudio Insight](https://gitcode.com/Ascend/msinsight/blob/26.0.0/docs/en/user_guide/overview.md) tool to view and analyze performance data.
   >- If a StepID null value appears in kernel_details.csv, users can view the step information of that operator through the trace_view.json file, or re-collect Profiling data.
   >- The following data is collected based on the actual environment.
 If the corresponding conditions do not exist in the environment, the corresponding data or files will not be generated.
 For example, if the model has no AICPU operators, the corresponding data_preprocess.csv file will not be generated even if collection is performed.